1. Basic information

 - Checking this box determines whether all users should be denied access to the edit form in order to open the displayed database record by clicking on an event in the calendar.

 - Checking this box determines whether public calendar events retrieved from the “Settings” application should be hidden in the calendar.

 - Definition of the columns displayed in the calendar event text box.

-- Define the columns of details displayed when hovering over a calendar event.
+- Definition of the columns of details displayed when hovering the mouse over a calendar event.

 2.4.
 “Rights” tab

 - Rights define a list of user groups and users who have permission to display the control on the view page.

 2.4.2.
 Replace rights to other controls

 - The “Replace rights to other controls” feature is used to unify rights across the entire view page for controls that are related in terms of rights.